 A redesigned and simplified civic flag, based on Iqaluit’s current official flag.

 Based on Milwaukee’s current flag, this design incorporates blue on each side, representing the rivers and lake waters of the port city.
 The centre features a white and yellow area, symbolizing the balance of industry and agriculture, and representing peace (white) and prosperity (gold).
 The red of the central ‘M’ (taken from the typographic element of the current flag) represents the passionate spirit and courage of the people of Milwaukee’s past, present, and future.
 And, since Milwaukee is famous the world over for its brewing industry, the flag’s resemblance to a depiction of a glass of frothy ale is not accidental.

 New York City

-A simplified design, based on the US flag, with one star representing “America’s city”.
-Using New York City’s traditional Dutch colours, the five orange stripes symbolize NYC’s five boroughs.
+A design based on a simplified US flag, with one star representing “America’s city” and, using New York City’s traditional Dutch colours, five orange and white stripes, to symbolize NYC’s five boroughs.

 A simplified, updated design for Red Deer, featuring an antlered head of it’s eponymous animal.